alire-project/alire/doc/publishing.md

   format, during the development of `alr`.

 Your `alr` version knows which branch to use, so you do not need to manually select one.
-When using `alr publish` to assist on creating a release, you will be provided with an upload link for the branch your `alr` is using.
+When using `alr publish` to assist on creating a release, `alr` will either create the pull request against the proper branch, or you will be provided with an upload link for the branch your `alr` is using.

-However, when submitting releases manually, you must decide to which branch they will be added: selecting the latest stable branch results in the release becoming immediately available to the latest stable `alr`.
+However, when submitting releases manually, you can decide to which branch they will be added: selecting the latest stable branch results in the release becoming immediately available to the latest stable `alr`.
 Conversely, using the latest development branch will make the releases available for testing by